-The memory portion of the device is a CMOS Serial EEPROM array.
+The memory portion of the device is a CMOS Serial EEPROM array with Xicor's block lock protection.
 The array is internally organized as x 8.
 The device features a Serial Peripheral Interface (SPI) and software protocol allowing operation on a simple four-wire bus.